JuliaLang/Juleps/StructuredConcurrency.md

 #### Runtime technicalities for preemption

-On a technical level, our runtime situation in julia-1.3 is very similar to Go where preemption is cooperative and a rouge goroutine can sometimes wedge the entire system.
+On a technical level, our runtime situation in julia-1.3 is very similar to Go where preemption is cooperative and a rogue goroutine can sometimes wedge the entire system.
 There has been a large amount of work in the Go community to address this, leading to the proposal ["Non-cooperative goroutine preemption"](https://github.com/golang/proposal/blob/master/design/24543-non-cooperative-preemption.md).